Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: DM-electron scattering model

-where $\vec{v}$ is the WIMP velocity in the galactic frame, $\vec{v_E}(t)$ is the Earth velocity in the galactic frame, $v_0=220$ km/s is the Sun rotation velocity with respect to the galactic center, and $v_{esc}=550$ km/s is the Milky Way escape velocity. $\vec{v_E}(t)$ depends on the relative velocity of Earth with respect to the Sun, and the peculiar velocity of the solar system in the galactic frame.
+where $\vec{v}$ is the DM velocity in the galactic frame, $\vec{v_E}(t)$ is the Earth velocity in the galactic frame, $v_0=220$ km/s is the Sun rotation velocity with respect to the galactic center, and $v_{esc}=550$ km/s is the Milky Way escape velocity. $\vec{v_E}(t)$ depends on the relative velocity of Earth with respect to the Sun, and the peculiar velocity of the solar system in the galactic frame.
 This parametrization is in accordance with the procedure described in Ref. \cite{mod}.
-The chosen parameters values are the same considered in Ref. \cite{damawimpelecmain}.

 The raw event rate in NaI(Tl) can be determined by: